php-ru/symfony-docs-ru/quick_tour/the_big_picture.rst

     }

 This works just like before!
 But by using annotations, the route and controller live right next to each other.
 Need another page?
-Just add another route and method in ``DefaultController``::
+Add another route and method in ``DefaultController``::

     // src/Controller/DefaultController.php